Piada Chicken Tenders

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Homemade chicken tenders ingredients
+Homemade chicken tender ingredients

-• Freshly ground black pepper
+• Freshly ground black pepper – Adds subtle heat and classic seasoning without overpowering

 For the lightest and crispiest crust, don’t substitute all-purpose flour for the cake flour.